nards-it/nards-db-backup/README.md

 - Redis note: in the test compose, the `redis` service runs in a tiny restart loop so that the test's `SHUTDOWN` does not terminate the container and abort the Compose run.
 This applies only to the test compose.

 - MongoDB note: the service is named `mongodb` in `docker-compose.test.yml`.
 The `test-runner` exports `DB_HOST_MONGODB=mongodb`, `DB_PORT_MONGODB=27017`, `DB_USER_MONGODB=testuser`, `DB_PASSWORD_MONGODB=testpassword`, `DB_NAME_MONGODB=admin` for the tests.

+- GraphDB note: the test stack includes a `graphdb` service (GraphDB Free).
+The GraphDB module prefers enterprise recovery endpoints when available; with GraphDB Free, it transparently falls back to RDF export/import (N‑Triples) for backup/restore.
+Port defaults to `7200`.

 ### Local venv + pytest